Loveker97/SurfStore/README.md

 ## Overview
 This is a cloud-based file storage application that supports creation, read, update, and deletion of a file.
 The communications among the servers and clients are through the Google Protocol RPC API.
 The application allows concurrent clients connection and has fault tolerance with a set of distributed processes.
-The distributed processes are coordinated with the ideas of replicated state machine and two phase commit.
+The distributed processes are coordinated with the ideas of replicated state machine and two phase commit. <br />
 The storage application consists of metadata_store and block_store.
 The metadata_store holds the mapping of filenames to data blocks while the block_store is where the data blocks actually stored.
 When received a request from the client, the metadata_store divides the data of the file into blocks and only sends the data blocks that are modified to the block_store so as to save some space.
 Currently the metadata_store can support fault tolerant so there will be multiple metadata_stores running and the shutdown of a minority of them won't affect the performance of the application.

 ## To build the code: